Chart Color Schemes

 Infrastructure

-Edmonton has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally
+Edmonton has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 14 projects that could impact the region.
-Notable ones include Sugarworld Estate, Edmonton Business & Industry Park, Parkside Estate, and Pinecrest Master Planned Community.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch identified 14 projects that could impact this region.
+Notable ones are Sugarworld Estate, Edmonton Business & Industry Park, Parkside Estate, and Pinecrest Master Planned Community.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.